vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Wednesday 2025-11-26, I skipped jogging due to delays created by time-sensitive stuff at work.
 I did hand gripper exercises and breath holds as usual.
 Strength exercises were not scheduled for the day.

+## 2025-11-28: abridged at-home jogging and skipped strength exercises

+On Friday 2025-11-28, I did abridged at-home jogging, going for only about 25 minutes compared to my usual target range of 30 to 35 minutes.
+I also skipped strength exercises.
+This was due to feeling a bit cold and also fatigued, having experienced chills yesterday and yesterday night.